Tips for Encouraging Bottle-Feeding and Supporting Baby’s Transition

 Experts recommend offering a bottle around 4–6 weeks if you plan to use one.
 This allows breastfeeding to establish while keeping the bottle familiar enough that it doesn’t feel foreign later.

-Check out our Science Behind the Scent to see how early exposure and scent can make bottle transitions easier.
+Check out our Science Behind the Scent to see how scent can support bottle-feeding.

 2. Keep the Bottle in the Routine

-Even if your baby is primarily breastfed, offering a bottle once every few days prevents it from feeling “new” or intimidating.
+Even if your baby is primarily breastfed, offering a bottle occasionally can help the bottle feel more familiar.

-Consistency is key—small, regular exposures can dramatically reduce the risk of refusal.
+Consistency is key—small, regular exposures may help babies become more comfortable.
 Learn more on our Feeding Tips & Tricks page.

 3. Use Paced Bottle Feeding